Kian1369/Clustering-Shopping-Mall-Customers/README.md

 <img src="img/clustering pic.jpeg" alt="clustering" width="600"/>

 ## Project Overview
 In this project, I aim to identify target customers for a shopping mall, and guide the marketing team in developing marketing strategies and promotions to target specific demographics more effectively.
+Customer Segmentation is one the most important applications of unsupervised learning.
+Using clustering techniques, companies can identify the several segments of customers allowing them to target the potential user base.
+In this machine learning project, I will make use of three main clustering algorithm, K-Means Clustering, DBSCAN, and Hierarchical Clustering, combined with visualizations of clusters.

 ## Project Structure